tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 The trip usually takes about 20 to 24 hours by car non-stop, and we were planning on making multiple stops.

 The first part of the road trip was a wonderful experience.
-We went shopping in Buffalo, then made our way down to Pittsburg and managed to catch a Pirates game.
+We went shopping in Buffalo, then made our way down to Pittsburgh and managed to catch a Pirates game.

 However, once we hit West Virginia, things changed.